rocket4321/nmap_tracker/README.md

 >> How would a duplicate device_tracker be handled by HASS?
 Would each update clobber the other?
 -- this is possible since the user can define any mac address in the config for localhost, so does this need to be blocked at startup?

+>> Nmap could also be getting hung be a single host, so allowing the user to define seperate instances of nmap might be useful.
+-- in another method, each line in the hosts config could evaulate to seperate Nmap call, allowing for varing user config options
+-- such as:

+Config A:
+-- 192.168.0.0/24

+Config B:
+-- 192.168.0.1-124
+-- 192.168.0.124-254

+Currently, the compoenent will combine both of these to a single nmap call, waiting until everything returns.
+I suggest making this into 2 seperate calls to the package, allowing a user to define each call down to a single ip, or over an entire range.
+Based on testing, adding an external subnet will cause nmap to slow dramatically or potentially hang, so allowing what data can be retrieved would be much more valuable.
+On the other hand, nmap is primarily used for local devices, but a user can enter anything.

+Furthermore, by default, nmap is doing reverse DNS lookups for devices to get names, so that also could be causing some user's issues and hangs.